For hard real-time systems

 - The core eXtremeDB product architecture with ultra-fast performance and a tiny footprint

-- High Availability edition for proven fault-tolerance
+- High Availability for proven fault-tolerance

 - Cluster for cooperative distributed database applications